 The Power of Survey Questions

-After your exchange closes, you can use Survey Questions to dig deeper into your results.
+If you've used survey questions in the context of an Exchange, you can use Survey Questions to dig deeper into your results.
 Several features of the Discover Dashboard can help you make use of your Survey Questions data:

-- Use Heatmaps to see how different groups of participants rated the major themes in your exchange.
+- Use Heatmaps to see how different groups of participants rated the major themes in your Exchange.

 - Use Differences to see how participants agreed and disagreed on specific thoughts, then use your Survey Questions to learn more about the various interest groups that were formed.